Aktualisiert: 22. Apr.

-Here's a close up of the retail jar & of the label:
+Here's a close up of the retail jar and of the label:

-You can enjoy our Pickled Red Cabbage as a side to almost any dinner or in a mixed salad, like this delicious salad with Basmati Rice, Green Chickpeas, Tomatoes & Grilled Zucchini
+You can enjoy our Pickled Red Cabbage as a side with almost any dinner, or in a mixed salad, like this delicious salad with Basmati Rice, Green Chickpeas, Tomatoes and Grilled Zucchini.

-Or in one of our recent ones with Mung Sprouts, Buckwheat & Grilled Sourdough Bread:
+Or this one with Mung Sprouts, Buckwheat and Grilled Sourdough Bread:

-Ingredients: Red Cabbage, Kombucha Vinegar, Onions, Unrefined Atlantic Salt & Garlic
+Ingredients: Red Cabbage, Filtered Water, Kombucha Vinegar, Onions, Unrefined Atlantic Salt & Garlic

 To purchase / zum Kaufen klicke bitte hier